IBM/alchemy-logging/docs/implementation-spec.md

 3. Log records are generated either as structured key/value objects or plain-text strings.
 Structured records lead to ease of aggregation and search, but are very hard for developers to visually scan and understand when diagnosing problems in the system.
 Plain-text logs have the opposite problem of being easy to read, but hard to aggregate and search across a distributed system.

-This invention aims to solve these shortcomings of the existing logging frameworks.
-The stated goals of this invention are:
+This framework aims to solve these shortcomings of the existing logging frameworks.
+The stated goals of this framework are:

 1. Provide consistent semantics for creating, formatting, and configuring log records across applications built in multiple programming languages with a specification for adding new languages.